TLDR; You can convert between Microdata, RDFa and JSON-LD structured data in order to be able to use different examples, e.g. on Schema.org.

 and then finally, the actual URL in the RDFa <a property=”url” href=”/map1234/”>venue map</a> which corresponds with “url”: “http://art-sf.example.com/map1234/” in the JSON-LD.
 Notice that the RDFa example uses a relative URL instead of an absolute URL like we need to do in the JSON-LD markup.

-The longer examples can still be fairly difficult to read in any of the markup languages, but as you get more experience, you’ll learn to read between them a lot easier.
+The longer examples can still be fairly difficult to read in any of the markup formats, but as you get more experience, you’ll learn to read between them a lot easier.
 It really helps when you can’t find a good example!